MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-app-container-v1.md

 **`deployToSlotOrASE`** - **Deploy to Slot or App Service Environment**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select the option to deploy to an existing deployment slot or Azure App Service Environment.<br />For both the targets, the task needs Resource group name.<br />In case the deployment target is a slot, by default the deployment is done to the production slot.
+Select the option to deploy to an existing deployment slot or Azure App Service Environment.<br />For both the targets, the task needs a Resource group name.<br />In case the deployment target is a slot, by default the deployment is done to the production slot.
 Any other existing slot name can also be provided.<br />In case the deployment target is an Azure App Service environment, leave the slot name as ‘production’ and just specify the Resource group name.
 <!-- :::editable-content-end::: -->
 <br>